stephendpmurphy/icm20948/README.md

     }

     while(1) {
-        // Retireve the Gyro data and store it in our gyro_data struct ret |= icm20948_getGyroData(&gyro_data);
+        // Retrieve the Gyro data and store it in our gyro_data struct ret |= icm20948_getGyroData(&gyro_data);
         // Retrieve the Accel data and store it in our accel_data struct ret |= icm20948_getAccelData(&accel_data);